 The ship sailed again on October 18 and arrived at the Pescadores Islands at 5:00 P.M.
 There it dropped anchor off the Island of Mako, Pescadores Islands, where it remained anchored until October 27 when it returned to Takao.
 During this time the quality of food deteriorated and was barely edible.
 Two POWs also died and their bodies were thrown into the sea at 4:00 P.M.
 The ship sailed again on October 27 and returned to Takao the same day.
 While it was docked foodstuffs were again loaded onto the ship.

 The next day, the POWs were taken ashore and bathed with seawater at the same time the ship was cleaned.
 They were again put into the holds and the ship and remained there until the ship sailed on October 29.
 At 5:00 P.M. it again arrived at Mako, Pescadores Islands.
 During this time the POWs were fed two meals a day of rice and soup.
 The ship sailed on October 31, as part of a seven-ship convoy.
 During this part of the voyage, it rode out a typhoon for five days on its way to Fusan, Korea.
 On November 3, three more POWs died.
-On November 5, one of the ships was sunk by an American submarine and the other ships scattered.
+On November 5, one of the ships was sunk by an American submarine, and the other ships scattered.

 The Tottori Maru arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.

 Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.
 Recalling the train ride, Allen said, “When we got there it was 40 below and we lost over 200 men the first winter.
 I contracted pneumonia in February 1943, and because of an American doctor in our tank battalion, was the first patient to pull through.”
-Why Albert pulled through was because the doctor stole medicine to save his life.
+Why Albert pulled through because the doctor stole medicine to save his life.

-The camp was held in was a model camp and used to make propaganda movies for the Japanese public.
+The camp was a model camp and was used to make propaganda movies for the Japanese public.
 During one visit by Japanese big shots, Albert remembered receiving meat in the soup served to him, but the reality was that the daily meals consisted of cornmeal mush, beans, and a bun for breakfast, maize, and beans for lunch, and dinner was beans and a bun.
 To supplement their meals, the men made snares to capture stray dogs that came into the camp.
 They did this until, one day while marching to work, they saw one of the dogs eating the body of a dead Chinese.

 One night, the POWs were forced out of their barracks into the cold and snow and made to strip bare while the Japanese searched for contraband cigarettes that the prisoners had bought from the Chinese while working in the factories.
 They were made to stand in the snow barefooted, for 45 minutes, while the Japanese searched 700 POWs from the barracks.

 Punishments were given for any infraction.
 Two POWs were knocked out and kicked in the ribs for violating a camp rule.
 At other times, the camp’s food ration was cut in half because the Japanese believed a POW was not working as hard as he should have been, or someone had been caught smoking in an unauthorized area.
 They would also withhold Red Cross packages.
 When three POWs escaped and were recaptured, they were brought back to the camp and beaten on their heads, backs, and shoulders.
 When POWs violated a rule, the entire camp had to stand in the cold for hours.
-The morning they did not get breakfast.
+In the morning they did not get breakfast.

 One Japanese, Eiichi Nada, who was born, raised, and educated in Berkley, California, loved to hit the POWs while they stood at attention during morning assembly.
 He hit them until they fell to the ground and then kicked them while yelling, “Get up, you yellow, white, son of a bitch!”